kaboomserver/weapons/README.md

 ```bash
 mvn package
 ```
-The generated .jar file is located in the target/ folder.
+The generated .jar file will be located in the target/ folder.

 ## License
 [Unlicense](https://unlicense.org/)